baraa-elhajj/Todo-App/README.md

 ## Contribution

-Feel free to fork this project or suggest improvements if you find something cool!
+Love this project?
+Drop a star ⭐ and feel free to fork it or suggest improvements if you find something cool!